Conference FAQ (Frequently Asked Questions)

 Q: Who is sponsoring this conference?

-A: The Orange County Singles Conference, Calfornia’s largest 31+ Singles Conference, is hosted by the Irvine Stake with the support of the South Orange County Coordinating Council of the Church of Jesus Christ of Latter Day Saints, comprised of the following stakes: Irvine, Mission Viejo, Rancho Santa Margarita, Laguna Niguel, San Clemente and Newport Beach..
+A: The Orange County Singles Conference, Calfornia’s largest 31+ Singles Conference, and for 2018 is hosted by the Mission Viejo Stake with the support of the South Orange County Coordinating Council of the Church of Jesus Christ of Latter Day Saints, comprised of the following stakes: Irvine, Mission Viejo, Rancho Santa Margarita, Laguna Niguel, San Clemente and Newport Beach..

 Q: I’m from out of the area, so where again is OC aka Orange County, California?

 A: Orange County is centrally located in between of Los Angeles and San Diego in sunny Southern California.
 Typically Southern California’s largest LDS Singles events are held here in the OC.

 Q: What’s the age range for this conference?

 A: This is an inclusive conference for ALL singles 31 on up.
 In 2016 approximately 40% of those who attended were in the Midsingles range of 30-45, with the rest of the attendees being 45+, it was pretty evenly split which made for a conference filled with such amazing energy, we loved seeing so many people enjoying themselves and meeting new friends.

 Q: What’s the difference between the Orange County Singles Conference in July and the Huntington Beach Midsingles Conference in May?